scarvalhojr/aoc-cli/CONTRIBUTING.md

 - **build**: Changes that affect the build system or external dependencies
 - **ci**: Changes to CI or release configuration files and scripts

+Before submitting your code, please run `cargo clippy` and resolve any warnings it finds, and make sure your code is properly formatted with `cargo fmt`.

 # Ideas

 - Add a configuration file (in home or `.config` directory) that can store